-Welcome to Department of Music, School of Indian Heritage, RKMVU
+Welcome to Programmes in Indian Classical Music, School of Indian Heritage, RKMVERI

-This University bearing Swamiji’s hallowed name has already started in a humble way, a Post-graduate Diploma in Dhrupad (Vocal) from January 2016.
+This Deemed-to-be-University bearing Swamiji’s hallowed name has already started in a humble way, a Post-graduate Diploma in Dhrupad (Vocal) from January 2016.
 We introduced a Certificate Course in Pakhawaj in July 2016 as a supplement to to the Dhrupad Course.
 Pakhawaj has a low, mellow tone, rich in harmonics.
-Pakhawaj is the main accompanying instrument for dhrupad vocal music as well as dhrupad style performances on Rudra Veena and Surbahar.
+Pakhawaj is the main accompanying instrument for Dhrupad vocal music as well as Dhrupad style performances on Rudra Veena and Surbahar.